Category

 Test door handles

 Before opening any doors, feel the doorknob or handle with the back of your hand.
 If it’s hot, don’t open the door.
 If it’s cool, open slightly to check if heat or heavy smoke is present.
 If so, close the door and stay in the room.
-If NOT, make your way to the nearest exit and close the door behind you.
+If you can exit safely, close the door behind you.

 Go to the nearest exit, stairwell, or fire escape